 Meanwhile, labor and the civil rights movements were pushing America to make good on its promises of equality and freedom.
 Unions representing about one-third of America’s workforce organized their members, creating a strong political bloc that gave decades of presidents the political backing for a strong and active government.
-To business elites, the power of labor, along with environmental and social policies, represented a direct threat to free enterprise.

 But to business elites, the power of labor, along with environmental and social policies, represented a direct threat to the free enterprise system.

 So big business stole a page from labor’s playbook, and began organizing.
 The chief architect behind the rise of organized business interests was Lewis Powell, a prominent corporate lawyer who later became a member of the US Supreme Court.
 Just two months before he was nominated by president Richard Nixon to the Court, Powell wrote a memo to the Chamber of Commerce outlining an attack plan for Big Business.
 Powell argued that this attack required aggressive and determined political mobilization.

 It didn’t take long for Powell’s vision to be implemented—the number of firms with registered lobbyists in Washington DC and the number of corporate PACs both ballooned in the 1970s and 80s, far surpassing those employed by labor unions.